 Once participants have a unique symmetric key, parties scramble all future messages.
 Only recipients with the appropriate decryption key can understand the content of the transmitted data.

 Each time devices connect again, the Diffie-Hellman algorithm generates a new shared secret (i.e., a new symmetric key).
-This property aligns the algorithm with perfect forward secrecy (PFS), so past and future communications stay safe even if a malicious actor determines the key of the current session.
+This property aligns the algorithm with perfect forward secrecy (PFS), ensuring that past and future communications remain secure even if a malicious actor determines the key of the current session.

 While relatively simple, encryption is the most effective strategy for protecting valuable files.
 The standard is to encrypt data at rest and in transit, but more organizations are also starting to implement encryption in use (scrambling data during active processing).